stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 The continuum hypothesis asks a simple sounding question:

-> Are there “sizes of infinity” strictly between the size of the natural numbers and the size of the real numbers?
+> Are there sizes of infinity strictly between the size of the natural numbers and the size of the real numbers.

 Mathematicians express this as: is there a set whose size is bigger than `N` but smaller than `R`.

-Inside the usual rules of set theory (ZFC), it turns out that this question cannot be settled.
+Inside the usual rules of set theory ZFC, it turns out that this question cannot be settled.
 There are perfectly good mathematical universes where CH is true, and perfectly good universes where CH is false.

 So Q016 asks something deeper: